andywalton7/sdk-test/source/index.html.md

 ```
 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```
-Creating a new consignment, allocating it to a suitable carrier service, printing its delivery labels, and then adding it to that service's manifest is perhaps PRO's most basic use case.
+Creating a new consignment, allocating it to a suitable carrier service, and then adding it to that service's manifest is perhaps PRO's most basic use case.
 The **Classic** call flow offers the lightest integration design of all PRO flows, making it easy for your organisation to manage deliveries across multiple carriers.

 The **Classic** flow is most useful to your business if: